ManoelMorais/English/Verbo TO BE/Simple Past.md

 ## Sentence contruction

 - AFF: SP + **was / were** complement
-  - E.g?
-He was my friend
+  - E.g: He was my friend
 - NEG: SP + **was / were + not** + complement
-  - E.g?
-He was not my friend
+  - E.g: He was not my friend
 - INT: **was / were** + SP + complement
-  - Was he your firend ?
+  - E.g: Was he your firend ?

 **Exemples:**